-In the spirit of a traditional CSA (Community Supported Agriculture), the Library Arts Center is swapping out agriculture for artwork with our first ever CSA (Community Supported Arts) program this winter!
-The program supports local artists, and recipients of “Art Shares” enjoy having a 4×4 piece of original art mailed to them once a month for five months from January through May 2021.
+In the spirit of a traditional CSA (Community Supported Agriculture), the Library Arts Center is swapping out agriculture for artwork for an innovative CSA (Community Supported Arts) program!
+The program launched in late 2020, and supports local artists, and recipients of “Art Shares” enjoy having a 4×4 piece of original art mailed to them once a month for five months.
 A limited number of 50 CSA shares were offered in our first two rounds at a price of $75 per share.

 Each CSA share purchased allows the shareholder five pieces of original artwork.
 Pieces are mounted on 4×4” lightweight wooden boards, making them ready to hang.
 Each month features a different local artist, and each art piece is accompanied by information on that month’s featured artist.
 Pieces are mailed out each month via USPS, and sent right to the recipient’s mailbox.
 The price of postage is included in each CSA share.

 While shares are sold out for Round One and Round Two, know that there will be more CSA Art Shares to come!
-Fill out the form to let us know if you are interested in finding out more when new rounds are announced.
+Fill out the form below on this page to let us know if you are interested in finding out more when new rounds are announced.

 Let me know when new ArtShares are available!

 Share your interest.